ansible/awx/docs/rbac.md

 ##### `grant(self, resource, permissions)`

 The `grant` instance method takes a resource and a set of permissions (see below) and creates an entry in the `RolePermission` table (described below).
-The result of this being that any member of this role will now have those granted permissions to the resource.
-The `grant` method considers a resource to be anything that is explicitly of the `Resource` type or any model that has a `resource` field that is of type `Resource`.
+The result of this being that any member of this role will now have those permissions to the resource.
+The `grant` method considers a resource to be anything that is explicitly of type `Resource` or any model that has a `resource` field of type `Resource`.

 ##### `singleton(name)`

 The `singleton` static method is a helper method on the `Role` model that helps in the creation of singleton roles.
-It will return the role by name if it already exists or create and return it in the case it does not.
+It will return the role by name if it already exists or create and return the new role in the case it does not.

 ##### `rebuild_role_ancestor_list(self)`

-`rebuild_role_ancestor_list` will rebuild the current role ancestory that is stored in the `ancestor` field of a `Role`.
+`rebuild_role_ancestor_list` will rebuild the current role ancestory that is stored in the `ancestors` field of a `Role`.
 This is called for you by `save` and different Django signals.

 #### `Resource`

-`Resource` is simply a method to associate many different objects (that may share PK/unique names) with a single type and ensures that those are unique with respect to the RBAC implementation.
+`Resource` is simply a method to associate many different objects (that may share PK/unique names) with a single type.
+The `Resource` type ensure the objunique with respect to the RBAC implementation.
 Any Django model can be a resource in the RBAC implementation by adding a `resource` field of type `Resource`, but in most cases it is recommended to use the `ResourceMixin` which handles this for you.

 #### `RolePermission`

 `RolePermission` holds a `role` and a `resource` and the permissions for that unique set.
-You interact with this model indirectly by using the `Role.grant` method and should never need to directly use this model unless you are extending the RBAC implementation itself.
+You interact with this model indirectly when declaring `ImplicitRoleField` fields and also when you use the `Role.grant` method.
+Generally you will not directly use this model unless you are extending the RBAC implementation itself.

 ### Fields

 #### `ImplicitRoleField`

-`ImplicitRoleField` role fields are defined on your model.
+`ImplicitRoleField` fields are declared on your model.
 They provide the definition of grantable roles for accessing your `Resource`.
 Configuring the role is done using some keyword arguments that are provided during declaration.

 `parent_role` is the link to any parent roles you want considered when a user is requesting access to your `Resource`.
 A `parent_role` can be declared as a single string, `parent.readonly`, or a list of many roles, `['parentA.readonly', 'parentB.readonly']`.
 It is important to note that a user does not need a parent role to access a resource if granted the role for that resource explicitly.
 Also a user will not have access to any parent resources by being granted a role for a child resource.
 We demonstrate this in the _Usage_ section of this document.